 A search of what has been posted to social media can also help a journalist uncover subject matter experts who could potentially provide more research, quotes, and color for their stories.
 By doing research through their Meltwater influencer profile, the writer or editor can be confident that their story is breaking news and has a take that hasn’t been seen before.

 After searching for contacts, be sure to vet the journalists by reading through recently published articles and following their social media channels to make sure their tone and perspective aligns with your company.

 Once contacts have been thoroughly vetted, be sure to save them to a list.
 Your list should easily tell you the type of contacts saved, but always add a description to provide more detail.
 As mentioned earlier, lists should be curated for your story pitches so never hesitate to create a new list if necessary.

 Having an up-to-date, easily-accessible portfolio is critical for those looking to build their influence, and a Meltwater profile allows for this.

 With a journalist profile in Meltwater, you are able to control the volume and quality of the PR pitches you receive, while building a publicly accessible portfolio of writing samples.

 The media relations strategy process takes time and isn’t something you can rush.
 The more thought and effort you put in, the more likely you are to receive positive results.
-Using Meltwater’s Influencer product can help you manage this process from start to finish.
+Using Meltwater’s Media Relations Solution can help you manage this process from start to finish.